emrekultursay/android-vulkan-tutorials/README.md

 Tutorial Samples
 ================
-A set of samples to illustrate Vulkan API on Android with Android Studio To build on windows for tutorial02/03, copy/install ndk-r12 ( or better ) to a directory close to root dir ( C: ) to workaround command path 260 character limit issue; see tutorial02/03's build.gradle for details.
-To Build samples:
+A set of samples to illustrate Vulkan API on Android with Android Studio.

+To build the samples:
-- Inside Andriod, menu File --> New --> Import Project
+- Inside Android Studio, use File --> New --> Import Project
-- Find your sample's build.gradle and open it
+- Find your sample's directory or `build.gradle` file, and open it

-This will force andrioid studio to create local.properties file to config your SDK and NDK location; if you see error during importing, open local.properties file and correct the NDK and SDK location, then re-sync.
+This will force Andrioid Studio to create local.properties file to config your SDK location.
+If you see an Android SDK error during importing, you can open local.properties file and correct the SDK path.

 Other Resources:
 Additional Android Studio/NDK samples: